xmindltd/xmind-generator/README.md

 `xmind-generator` is a javascript module that creates mind maps and generate Xmind files in the same manner as Xmind UI applications.

-Some essential concepts you need to know in order to use this module conveniently:
+It may be helpful to know a few basic concepts before using this module:
 An Xmind document is structured like a tree.
 The root component is called `Workbook`, which contains several sheets representing mind map panels. `Sheet` contain a `Root Topic` with possibly many child topics, and also that each child topic can be treated like the root of its own children.